qodesmith/purgecss-react-test/README.md

 * git clone this repo
 * cd `purgecss-react-test`
 * npm i
+* open `src/entry.js` and remove the comment (it's the same comment as the example below)
 * npm run build
 * open the generated CSS file in the `dist` folder to see the output